evansm7/pico-mac/README.md

 the various forums and MacintoshRepository.
 See the `umac` README for info on formats (it needs to be raw data without header).

-Let's call this `disc.bin`.
+The image size can be whatever you have space for in flash (typically about 1.3MB is free there), or on the SD card.
+(I don't know what the HFS limits are.
+But if you make a 50MB disc you're unlikely to fill it with software that actually works on the _Mac 128K_ :) )

+If using an SD card, use a FAT-formatted card and copy your disc image into _one_ of the following files in the root of the card:

+   * `umac0.img`:  A normal read/write disc image
+   * `umac0ro.img`:  A read-only disc image

 ## Putting it together, and building

-Given the `rom.bin` and `disc.bin` prepared above, you can now generate includes from them and perform the build:
+Given the `rom.bin` prepared above and a `disc.bin` destinated for flash, you can now generate includes from them and perform the build:

 ```
 mkdir incbin
 xxd -i < rom.bin > incbin/umac-rom.h

+# When using an internal disc image:
 xxd -i < disc.bin > incbin/umac-disc.h
+# OR, if using SD and if you do _not_ want an internal image:
+echo > incbin/umac-disc.h

 make -C build
 ```